clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/bug_report.md

 **platform**

-[ Please specify which platform you are using clj-kondo on.
-This can be Linux, MacOS, Linux, JVM or Docker. ]
+[ Please specify which platform you are using clj-kondo on, so you can test a new binary when the issue is resolved. ]

 **problem**